Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 This RFC is largely inspired from personal past experience on multiple projects discovering the fastest and most effective ways to serialize data with minimal allocations and minimal copies, applied within the current MLAPI framework.

-The implementation of FastNetworkReader and FastNetworkWriter is also similar to DOTS Netcode's DataStream class, which also uses unsafe native pointers to data stored within `NativeArray`s to maximize throughput on their reads and writes.
+The implementation of FastBufferReader and FastBufferWriter is also similar to DOTS Netcode's DataStream class, which also uses unsafe native pointers to data stored within `NativeArray`s to maximize throughput on their reads and writes.

 *TODO: Research is in progress to investigate how some of our competitors handle serialization, but I am confident this approach will be a solid solution to MLAPI's specific needs and desires around serialization.*